-Since the enactment of Section 409A by the American Jobs Creation Act of 2004, the deferral or change to a deferral of compensation has become more challenging.
 Section 409A restricts the timing of distributions from and contributions to deferred compensation plans requiring most individuals to:

-- Make an election to defer compensation in the calendar year prior to the year in which the services related to the compensation are performed and
+- Make an election to defer compensation in the calendar year prior to the year in which the services related to the compensation are performed.

 - 2. Limit the timing of distributions based on one (or more) of six prescribed times or events as follows:

 - a. separation from service

 - b. disability

 - c. death

 - d. a specified time (or pursuant to a fixed schedule)

 - e. change in ownership of the company

 - f. an unforeseeable emergency